The Gold Diggers' Song (We're in the Money)

-"The Gold Diggers' Song (We're in the Money)" is a song from the 1933 Warner Bros. film Gold Diggers of 1933, sung in the opening sequence by Ginger Rogers and chorus.
+"The Gold Diggers' Song (We're in the Money)" is a song from the 1933 Warner Bros.
+Pictures film Gold Diggers of 1933, sung in the opening sequence by Ginger Rogers and chorus.
 The entire song is never performed in the 1933 movie, though it introduces the film in the opening scene (wherein the performance is busted up by the police).
 Later in the movie, the tune is heard off stage in rehearsal as the director continues a discussion on camera about other matters.

 The lyrics were written by Al Dubin and the music by Harry Warren.
 It became a standard with a well-known melody.
 It is one of the songs of the Broadway musical 42nd Street.

 Lyrics

 The song's lyrics reflect a positive financial turnaround and a fantasized end to the Great Depression, which in the U.S. began to turn around in early 1933 but wouldn't actually end until the late 1930s: